-Sofia Vembo – The famous Greek singer of the 20th century, became synonymous with the epic Greek victories against the fascist Italian troops in 1940 and 1941 along the Albanian front.
+Sofia Vembo – The famous Greek singer of the 20th century, became synonymous with the epic Greek victories against the fascist Italian troops in 1940 and 1941 during the Greco-Italian war along the Albanian front.

-Born in Gallipoli in East Thrace in 1910, the sultry singer’s real name was Efie Bembou.
+Born in Gallipoli in Asia Minor in 1910, the sultry singer’s real name was Efie Bembou.

 Bembou’s family was forced to leave their home after the Asia Minor catastrophe, and Sofia soon found herself living in Tsaritsani, and then later in the city of Volos.